CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 ## Finite time projects

-LUMI projects have a finite duration ranging from 3 months to max.
+Finnish LUMI projects have a finite duration ranging from 3 months to max.
 3 years depending on the access mode:

 |Access mode  |Length  |Can be extended?               |
 |-------------|--------|-------------------------------|